Syncop8/Agile88/_docs/FAQ.md

 * Project Set-up or turnaround

-What sort of people wukk you find on Agile88?
+What sort of people will you find on Agile88?
 ----------------

 Our minimum bar is: